-Heavily processed foods are often refined and mixed with addictive that contains lots of added sugar.
+Heavily processed foods are often refined and mixed with addictive that contain lots of added sugar.

-They are designed to be cheap, last long on the shelf and taste so fantastic that they are very tempting and so hard to resist.
+They are cheap, last long on the shelf and taste so fantastic that they are very tempting and so hard to resist.

 Foods containing few or no proteins also lead to the formation of fat since they encourage more frequent feeding.